VMOnGit/Python-for-Basic-ML/Introduction-to-ML/Supervised-Learning.md

 # Logistic Regression

 Logistic regression is a supervised learning algorithm used for binary classification.
 It models the probability of an instance belonging to a specific class, employing the logistic function to produce values between 0 and 1.
 A threshold is applied to predict the class, making it effective for categorical outcomes.
+## Confusion Matrix:

+A confusion matrix is a table that summarizes the performance of a classification algorithm.
+It compares predicted and actual values, categorizing them into true positives (TP), true negatives (TN), false positives (FP), and false negatives (FN).

+## Accuracy
+Accuracy:
+Accuracy measures the overall correctness of a classification model.
+It is calculated as the ratio of correct predictions (TP + TN) to the total number of predictions.

+Accuracy = TP+TN+FP+FN/TP+TN

+## Recall
+Recall quantifies the ability of a model to identify all relevant instances of a class.
+It is calculated as the ratio of true positives (TP) to the sum of true positives and false negatives (FN).
 A basic logistic regression implementation is given below:
 ## importing the requried libraries (sklearn,numpy,pandas)
 ```python